Newly released documents show political interference in census citizenship question, say plaintiffs - Local News 8

 Newly released documents show political interference in census citizenship question, say plaintiffs

-Newly released Commerce Department documents show “efforts of senior Commerce officials to monitor and potentially interfere in Census Bureau” decisions, according to the groups who successfully sued the Trump administration over the citizenship question.
+Newly released government documents show “efforts of senior Commerce officials to monitor and potentially interfere in Census Bureau” decisions, according to the groups who successfully sued the Trump administration over the citizenship question.

+The 1,400 documents were not handed over prior to the trial, and the groups that sued the federal government, including New York State, told a judge late Monday that harmed their case.
+Those groups also say omissions remain and have asked the judge to sanction the government.

+The Justice Department, however, told the judge the documents “have no bearing” on the sanctions request, “except to reinforce the conclusion that Plaintiffs’ allegations of misconduct are baseless, and that their motion for sanctions should be denied.”

-The groups are suing the Trump administration over the decision to ask whether the person responding to the Census is a US citizen, which critics believe would depress the response rate to the survey.
-President Donald Trump and Commerce Secretary Wilbur Ross announced the question would not be asked on this year’s Census after the Supreme Court ruled against the administration.
+The lawsuit is one of several against the Trump administration over the 2018 decision to ask whether the person responding to the Census is a US citizen, which critics believe would depress the response rate to the survey.
+President Donald Trump and Commerce Secretary Wilbur Ross ultimately withdrew the question from this year’s Census after the Supreme Court ruled against the administration.

-The 1,400 documents were not handed over prior to the trial, and the groups that sued the federal government, including New York State, say that harmed their case.
-Those groups also say omissions remain.

-As CNN reported in January, the trial judge who oversaw the case ordered the Commerce Department to turn over the documents while he considers a request by the plaintiffs to sanction the government over its handling of the case.
+As CNN reported in January, the trial judge who oversaw the case ordered the Commerce Department to turn over this batch of documents while he considers the sanctions request.

 The government has claimed a technical issue led to the pages being withheld, but the plaintiffs argued the damning nature and the sheer size of the release — combined with multiple government statements that it had handed everything over — “speaks to their candor.”